Bus Riley's Back in Town: Production

 The production started as a one-act play by Inge.
 It was produced at Pennsylvania State University in 1958, and he then set about expanding it.
 In 1962, he said, "Right now it's in a formless stage, half movie, half play.
 I intend to make it into a play.
-It's about a success symbol of today - a young movie actor returning to his home town.
+It's about a success symbol of today – a young movie actor returning to his home town.
 It deals with some of the forces in his life that compelled his drive for success and that made success a necessity for his survival.
 It is not based on any particular person.
 It's more of a composite portrait."
 It was originally known as All Kinds of People.
 Parks was cast off the back of his work in Wild Seed.

-In a bar scene with Bus and Howie discussing employment opportunities, a groovy version of the popular song "Downtown" minus lyrics is played in background from beginning to end for the duration of the scene.
+Ann-Margaret told film critic Gordon Grow from Films and Filming, that her part in the film had been extensively edited, and she was disappointed the original version was never seen, she explained:

+According to American film historian James Robert Parish, the reason for the plot changes to the movie were at the insistence of Ann-Margaret.
+Parish explained the changes were made because she wanted to "be made the movie's focal point instead of newcomer Michael Parks."
+And when Inge found out about it, he "was so disgusted with the end results", he demanded his name be removed from the credits, and instead, the pseudonym Walter Gage was substituted for the screenwriter.
+Parish also noted that the movie turned out to be a box-office flop.

+The director, Harvey Hart recalls that the reason the movie was "butchered", was because after a sneak preview in a big theatre, where they handed out questionnaire cards, the audience members who had been invited to the screening were saying "idiotic things on the cards."
+He went on to say the movie was "absolutely butchered because of those cards."
+He also criticized the studio executives for acting "like children", for even paying attention to the negative opinions on the questionnaire cards, instead of having an opinion for themselves.